sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/05-validate-inputs.md

 3. If the standard validation routine cannot address some inputs then use extra discrete checks
 4. If any potentially hazardous input _must_ be allowed then implement additional controls
 5. Validate for expected data types using an allow-list rather than a deny-list
+6. Do not allow the application to issue commands directly to the Operating System

 #### 3. Validate serialized data